terminal42/mage-tools/README.md

 ##### Terminal42\MageTools\Task\PlatformReleaseTask

-Updates the platform version in the parameters.yml file.
+Updates the platform version in the parameters.yml file. **Note:** enable only if you have at least one tag in the repository.
+Otherwise it will throw an error.

 ```yaml
 on-deploy: